Dana-lil/memory-game/README.md

 ## How to play the game?

 The game starts with all the cards face down and players take turns to turn over **two cards**.
 If the two cards have the same picture, then they keep the cards, otherwise they turn the cards face down again.
-The winner is the person with the most cards when all the cards have been taken
+The winner is the person with the most cards when all the cards have been taken.

+## about the game :
+The Memory Card Game, also known as "Concentration," is a popular game played with many cards where players try to remember the location of matching pairs.
+The goal is to collect the most pairs of matching cards.

 ## winning conditions !
+ * you should flip cards and match them correctley !
+* you should match all the cards , and maybe try to hurry up because the more you finish early the more you win !

 ## structure of the game